 Before you actually apply for admission, it may be helpful to consider the following suggestions.

-Although you may be tempted to rush through the process of applying for admission, remember that the quality of the items you submit can make a difference, even if you qualify for automatic admission.
+Although you may be tempted to rush through your application, remember that the quality of the items you submit can make a difference, even if you qualify for automatic admission.

-UT Austin uses holistic review to make many admission decisions—even final decisions about majors for some applicants who qualify for automatic admission.
+UT Austin uses holistic review to make many admission decisions, including decisions about majors for students who qualify for automatic admission.
 During review, we consider every item submitted by an applicant and compare the complete application of each applicant to others in that same group.
 So the quality of your application may be the thing that makes you stand out from the crowd—and that results in your getting the decision you’re looking for.

 Writing Your Essays